ncalteen/actions-docker-training/Exercises/04-Create-Context-Job.md

    git checkout -b context
    ```

-2. Create a file named `.github/workflows/context.yml` with the following
+2. In the `.github/workflows/` directory, create a file named `context.yml` with
-   contents
+   the following contents

-   > **:warning: Note:** This job is primarily used for debugging to show
-   > context information in a running job.

    ```yaml
    name: Output GitHub Actions Contexts